tailaiying32/ear-training-app/README.md

 * _Lucia_: an auth library for your server that abstracts away the complexity of handling sessions.

 ### Using the app:
-_This app is not quite polished enough for deployment yet...
-That being said, if you would like to view or play around with the app yourself, download the code as a zip file using the green Code button at the top right, extract the contents to a folder of your choosing, and navigate to the folder in the terminal.
+_If you would like to view or play around with the app yourself, download the code as a zip file using the green Code button at the top right, extract the contents to a folder of your choosing, and navigate to the folder in the terminal.
 To start the app on your computer, run the command ```npm run dev```, and navigate to ```localhost:3000``` in your web browser._